kesh-lang/kesh/examples.md

 ### Unpacking

 Collection and tuple values may be unpacked on assignment.
-Objects keys must be referenced using dot notation.
+Collection keys must be referenced using dot notation.

 ```lua
 [first, ...rest]: [1, 2, 3]  -- rest is an array